Population: 14,723,497

 Private schools operate as businesses or non-profit organizations in accordance with the legal requirements established by the Education Act and receive no public funding or other financial support from the Ministry.
 The Ministry only inspects the standard of instruction at private schools seeking to grant credits toward the Ontario Secondary School Diploma to determine whether they can be granted this authority.
 In the case of online private schools, Ministry inspectors look for evidence of ongoing interactions between the teacher and students in the online learning environment, and for a direct link between the specific and overall curriculum expectations being taught and assessed in compliance with Ministry policy and observed practices.
 Teachers in the private school are also subject to a classroom inspection by the ministry.
 Inspectors review online courses, public website, school course calendar, and community involvement along with attendance policies, assignment timelines, student learning logs, examination procedures, etc..
 The Ministry does not regulate, license, accredit or otherwise oversee the operation of private schools.
 Private schools in Ontario can operate onsite, online or offer a combination of online and onsite classes/instruction.

-A November 21, 2019 announcement established that Ontario students would be required to take two online credits to graduate from secondary school beginning with students graduating in 2023-24, and that courses began counting toward this requirement beginning in September 2020 (Ministry of Education, 2019).
+On November 21, 2019 the Ministry of Education announced that Ontario students would be required to earn two online credits to graduate from secondary school beginning with students graduating in 2023-24, and that courses began counting toward this requirement beginning in September 2020 (Ontario Ministry of Education, 2019).
 With this announcement, Ontario became the only jurisdiction in Canada with an online learning graduation requirement.
-However, as a part of Policy/Program Memorandum 167, the Ministry of Education (2022) stated that:
+However, as a part of Policy/Program Memorandum 167, the Ministry of Education (2022a) stated that:

 The Ministry recognizes the extraordinary circumstances of the COVID‑19 pandemic.
 As a result, this Policy/Program Memorandum recognizes up to one secondary school credit completed by Grade 9 students in the 2020-21 school year during the province-wide school closures (from April 2021 to June 2021) may be counted towards the graduation requirement.
 Schools should select one of these credits and record it in the system they use locally for tracking the requirement and reflect the completion of the selected credit when reporting through the Ontario School Information System (OnSIS) towards the student’s online learning graduation requirement.
 The course itself does not need to be flagged as an “online course”.
 It will be counted under the “Diploma Requirements” “Online Learning Graduation Requirement” section of the provincial report card template. (para.
 15)